Curious as to how long your project will take?

 - Spacing: before and after in points, keeping in mind this flows throughout the entire template for each Style, regardless of surrounding Styles

 There are simple templates and more complex templates.
 With each level of complexity added the time to create the custom template increases.
 The following is intended to help define how much time is required for the most common types of templates, from building with what Word provides as built-in Styles, to creating completely unique custom Styles.
-As long as all the information is provided from the ‘Provided by Designer’ section before the project starts, the hours quoted below will be all that’s required to create a custom template.
+As long as all the information is provided from the Design Specifications section before the project starts, the hours below should be all that’s required to create a custom template.

 |||